hertogp/pfx/README.md

     iex> new("11-22-33-44-55-66-77-88")
     %Pfx{bits: <<0x11, 0x22, 0x33, 0x44, 0x55, 0x66, 0x77, 0x88>>, maxlen: 64}

-    # but new/1 turns these (valid) EUI-64's into IPv6 due to ':'-punctuation used:
+    # but new/1 turns this valid EUI-64 into IPv6 due to ':'-punctuation used:
     iex> new("01:02:03:04:05:06:07:08")
     %Pfx{bits: <<0x1::16, 0x2::16, 0x3::16, 0x4::16, 0x5::16, 0x6::16, 0x7::16, 0x8::16>>, maxlen: 128}

-    # from_mac has 'context'
+    # in this case, use from_mac/1
     iex> from_mac("01:02:03:04:05:06:07:08")
     %Pfx{bits: <<0x1, 0x2, 0x3, 0x4, 0x5, 0x6, 0x7, 0x8>>, maxlen: 64}